-Last year’s event was a resounding success, despite the lack of sunspots and disappointing HF conditions.
-Reduced solar activity and QRN made the 2015 contest 'challenging', shall we say.
-Nevertheless, participation from Oceania was markedly up on the previous year, with activity from 3D2, 9M6, DU, KH2, KH8, NH0, NH2, P29, TX3, V73 and V85 in addition to the usual stalwarts from VK, YB, KH6 and ZL.
+Last year’s event was a resounding success.
+Participation from Oceania was markedly up on the previous year, with activity from 3D2, 9M6, DU, KH2, KH8, NH0, NH2, P29, TX3, V73 and V85 in addition to the usual stalwarts from VK, YB, KH6 and ZL.
 Remarkably, more than twenty new continental records were set in 2015.

 This year’s OCDX contest takes place on: